liquibase/liquibase-contribute-site/docs/extensions/index.md

 - Create new commands or enhance existing commands with new logic

-If you'd like to have a more comprehensive overview of the Extension API, refer to the [Extension Guides](guides) for code samples and guides that illustrate various Extension API usage.
+If you'd like to have a more comprehensive overview of the Extension API, refer to the [Extension Guides](guides/index.md) for code samples and guides that illustrate various Extension API usage.

 ## How to build extensions?

 Building a good extension can take a lot of time and effort.
 Here is what each section of the API docs can help you with:

-- [Your First Extension](/extensions/your-first-extension) teaches fundamental concepts for building extensions with the Hello World sample.
+- [Your First Extension](your-first-extension.md) teaches fundamental concepts for building extensions with the Hello World sample.
-- [Extension Anatomy](/extensions/extension-anatomy) describes how extension code works together.
+- [Extension Anatomy](extension-anatomy.md) describes how extension code works together.
-- [Extension Guides](/extensions/guides) includes guides and code samples that explain specific usages of the API.
+- [Extension Guides](guides/index.md) includes guides and code samples that explain specific usages of the API.
-- [Best Practices](/extensions/best-practices) showcases best practices for providing a great user experience with your extension.
+- [Best Practices](best-practices.md) showcases best practices for providing a great user experience with your extension.

 ## Looking for help?

 If you have questions for extension development, try asking on:

-- [Liquibase Forum](https://forum.liquibase.org) Great place to ask questions, discuss, and help other members of the community.
+- [Liquibase Forum](https://forum.liquibase.org){:target="_blank"} Great place to ask questions, discuss, and help other members of the community.
-- [Liquibase Discord](https://discord.com/invite/9yBwMtj) For real time questions and discussion
+- [Liquibase Discord](https://discord.com/invite/9yBwMtj){:target="_blank"} For real time questions and discussion